stanekTM/TX_nRF24_2ch_Oled/README.md

 # RC TX nRF24 2ch Oled
 Simple surface 2 channel RC transmitter for cars, boats and robots.
-The hardware includes a cheap, years-proven nRF24L01+ transceiver and an ATmega328P processor with an OLED screen.
+The hardware includes a low-cost nRF24L01+ transceiver and an ATmega328P processor with an OLED screen.

 **It is written for Arduino and includes:**
 * Two proportional channels 1000us - 2000us